saasbook/redeemify/CONTRIBUTING.md

 Developer Tips
 --------------

-1. Follow the following steps to try out and debug Redeemify in development connecting to Google+ using OAuth:
+1. Follow the following steps to try out and debug Redeemify in development connecting to Google+ using OAuth.
+   There might be an easier way, but this works!

    a.
 Submit a PR to add the following line to db/seeds.rb, adding your Google/Google+ ID (or just add temporarily):
       ```